 Don't Play With Marijuana Charges

 Make no mistake about it marijuana continues to be illegal in Utah.
 However, if you find yourself wrongfully charged of a drug offense it is best to consult an attorney right away.
-The law firm of Spencer and Collier, LLC is ready to assist those unjustly accused of a crime.
+The law firm of Spencer and Jensen, LLC is ready to assist those unjustly accused of a crime.
 Their experienced lawyers will find out if police committed a 4th Amendment violation that could help your case.
 They will also review your case to determine if any affirmative defenses are available.
 Contact them now at 801-566-1884.